United States v. Khalid Sheikh Mohammed: Transfer of the case back to a military commission

 On July 8, 2016, Judge Pohl rescinded the temporary order, citing that under the Religious Freedom Restoration Act, the United States government has legitimate interests in "gender-neutral staffing to promote detention facility security, full integration of women into the Armed Forces, and prevention of gender discrimination".

 On August 10, 2012, the government filed a pleading describing an ex parte motion seeking permission of the military commission to destroy a military black site where the accused were imprisoned.
 In response, the defense filed dozens of discovery requests and motions to compel.
 On August 12, 2013, the military commission ruled that information related to the black site would be admissible as evidence in court, and protected under the law as such.

 In June 2014, the military commission issued an ex parte order authorizing the substitution of documented evidence provided by the government, in lieu of preserving the black site for further investigation.
 The military commission also required that the defense team be notified of the impending destruction of evidence.
 However, the black site was destroyed in 2014, and the defense team was not notified until February 2016.
 In response, the prosecution stated this error was "simple miscommunication, resulting in inaction", between the military commission and government, each believing the task of notifying the defense team was that of the other.

-On May 10, 2016, defense attorneys for Mr. Mohammad, filed a motion to recuse the military judge and current prosecution team, in response to the ex parte order leading to the "secret destruction of evidence with important guilt phase and mitigation value, despite a public order not to".
+On May 10, 2016, defense attorneys for Mohammad filed a motion for recusal of the military judge and current prosecution team, in response to the ex parte order leading to the "secret destruction of evidence with important guilt phase and mitigation value, despite a public order not to".
 On August 19, 2016, defense attorneys submitted a request "seeking all documents and information regarding the authorization for and destruction of the black site" including all actions taken by the government concerning the issue, communications between all parties involved, and documentation regarding any efforts taken by the government to notify the defense team about destruction of the black site.
 The motion was denied.

 On September 28, 2016, the defense team filed a subject motion to compel discovery, or to dismiss all charges.
 On January 17, 2017, Judge Pohl granted this motion in part: the government is to provide the defense team with specified information from a limited number of classified documents pertaining to the decommission of the black site.
 All other requests for compelling discovery were denied, as was the request for dismissal of charges.